 In the former Inca Empire corn was used not only to prepare delicious food, but also to prepare drinks.
 The most famous non-alcoholic one is called chicha morada and the other alcoholic one is called chicha de jora.
 The first is made from purple corn, while the second is made from corn called jora, which has bright, yellowish color.

 About purple corn there is much more to say.
-Besides, that is the main component of the most popular Peruvian drink, it is also plays first fiddle in the textiles industry – as a perfect natural dye.
+Besides, that is the main component of the most popular Peruvian drink, it is also is large in the textiles industry – as a perfect natural dye.
 Purple corn gives unique colors to fabrics made by the Andean women in the traditional manner.

 The best quality of corn, which is the main component of choclo con queso, grows in the Sacred Valley (the valley of Urubamba).